Pytwitcher/pytwitcher/docs/index.rst

 Feedback
 --------

-If you have any suggestions or questions about **pytwitch** feel free to email me at zuber.david@gmx.de.
+If you have any suggestions or questions about **pytwitcher** feel free to email me at zuber.david@gmx.de.

-If you encounter any errors or problems with **pytwitch**, please let me know!
+If you encounter any errors or problems with **pytwitcher**, please let me know!
-Open an Issue at the GitHub https://github.com/storax/pytwitch main repository.
+Open an Issue at the GitHub https://github.com/storax/pytwitcher main repository.

 Indices and tables
 ==================